oVirt/ovirt-site/source/infra/gerrit-hooks.html.md

       patchset-created.independent_hook
       patchset-created.independent_hook_2

-Here we can see that we have 3 chains, 'chain1', 'independent_hook' and 'independent_hook_2', if, for example, 'patchset-created.chain1.1.first_hook' would return something different than 0 as it's return code, ' patchset-created.chain1.2.second_hook' would not be even executed and it will jump to 'patchset-created.independent_hook'.
+Here we can see that we have 3 chains, *chain1*, *independent_hook* and *independent_hook_2*, if, for example, *patchset-created.chain1.1.first_hook* would return something different than **0** as it's return code, *patchset-created.chain1.2.second_hook* would not be even executed and it will jump to *patchset-created.independent_hook*.

-Flow execution is controlled with the return codes of each hook execution, if the hook exited with a return code different than 0, the chain will be considered as broken and will jump to the next.
-The breakage of the chain does not imply that the review value must be negative, just that the execution was stopped, the CR and VR values will be extrapolated from the output of the hooks that were actually executed.
+Flow execution is controlled with the return codes of each hook execution, if the hook exited with a return code different than **0**, the chain will be considered as broken and will jump to the next.
+The breakage of the chain does not imply that the review value must be negative, just that the execution was stopped, the **CR** and **VR** values will be extrapolated from the output of the hooks that were actually executed.

 ### Event types